 RHS West | Share

-Coinciding with the Mundo Latinx (Latinx World) exhibition at Fashion Space Gallery, this panel discussion centres around the portrayal of Latin Americans within a range of media including contemporary art, photography and fashion.
+To coincide with the Mundo Latinx (Latinx World) exhibition at the Fashion Space Gallery, this panel discussion centred around the portrayal of Latin Americans within a range of media including contemporary art, photography and fashion.

-This event will discuss topics around authenticity, cultural appropriation, stereotypes, and mis-representation or lack of representation of Latin Americans and its diversity within fashion and contemporary art.
+The event discussed topics around authenticity, cultural appropriation, stereotypes, and mis-representation or lack of representation of Latin Americans and its diversity within fashion and contemporary art.

 Chair and Panelists

 Professor Oriana Baddeley is Dean of Research at University of the Arts London (UAL), and a member of the UAL research centre for Transnational Art, Identity and Nation.
 She studied History and Theory of Art at the University of Essex where she completed her PhD on Ancient Mexican art and its re-discovery in the 19th Century.
 With a focus on Mexico and Latin America, she has written on the histories of exhibiting the art of these regions and explored how traditions of display and categorization have been responded to within the global structures of contemporary art expositions.
 Recurring themes within her work address issues of cultural stereotype and ideas of authenticity, particularly the associations of death, gender and danger with cultural otherness.
 Running throughout much of her writing has been a fascination with the ways in which different geographic contexts impact on definitions of creative practice and how such definitions are then interpreted.

 Adam Wiseman (Mexico City 1970) is a photographer whose distinctive artistic career has been marked by his relationship to photojournalism.
 His subjects are clearly interposed with his